Sgt Milan Franklin

 Once back in the United States, Milan was treated at the Naval Medical Center in San Diego and retired from the Marines in September 2013.

-When he’s not busy working on expanding PSDF throughout Washington State, Milan enjoys outdoor activities like hiking, hunting, and camping.
+Milan enjoys outdoor activities like hiking, hunting, and camping.
 He is also musically inclined – he grew up playing drums, and took up playing the guitar after his injury.
-Both Milan and Delaree have taken up drawing and plan to start art classes in pursuit of a bachelor’s of fine arts the summer of 2018.
+Both Milan and Delaree have taken up drawing and started pursuing bachelor’s degrees in art the summer of 2018.

 - PR Newswire, April 18, 2018 Sierra Pacific Industries (SPI), a third-generation, family-owned forest products company, is excited to be supporting a build project in Washington state for the national nonprofit organization Homes For Our Troops (HFOT).
 Read more.